 - Medicinal Benefits: Cannabis has been shown to have numerous medicinal benefits, including pain relief, anxiety reduction, and anti-inflammatory properties.
 By growing your own cannabis plants, you can ensure that you have a steady supply of high-quality cannabis for your medicinal needs.

 Growing your own cannabis plants in Costa Rica is legal for medicinal/therapeutic use.
 However, certain requirements will need to be met, including obtaining a prescription from a medical doctor, registering with the Ministry of Health, and adhering to cultivation limits and safety requirements.By following these guidelines and taking advantage of the benefits of growing your own cannabis plants, you can ensure that you have a steady supply of high-quality cannabis for your personal or medicinal needs.-Written by Glenn Tellier (Founder of CRIE and Grupo Gap).[email protected]

 Is it legal to grow cannabis plants in Costa Rica?

-Yes, it is legal to grow cannabis plants in Costa Rica for personal and medicinal use, provided you adhere to the regulations and requirements outlined by the government.
+Soon, it will be legal to grow cannabis plants for personal and medicinal use, provided you adhere to the regulations and requirements outlined by the government.

 How many cannabis plants can I grow in Costa Rica?

-You can grow up to six cannabis plants in Costa Rica for personal and medicinal use.
+You may be able to grow up to six cannabis plants in Costa Rica for personal and medicinal use.
 However, if you are growing for commercial purposes, you will need to obtain a license from the government.

 Do I need a prescription to grow cannabis plants in Costa Rica?